(This post was last updated on: 12/16/20.)

 - Include check in points within your action plan to ensure you are staying on track.

-How do you plan to finish out 2020 strong?
+Think about “how to finish the year strong” and what that means for you.
 How have you done with your goal planning this year?
+What do you need to focus on and what do you need to roll over into 2021?
 Leave a comment below, I would love to hear your ideas on how to finish out this crazy year and prep for next year.